-Jenelle Evans’ Twitter ‘Launch’ Blasted, Horrified Reaction Gifs Pour In
+Jenelle Evans’ Twitter ‘Launch’ Blasted, Horrified Reaction GIFs Pour In

 Many others took to the comments section of Jenelle’s post to give her the thumbs-down.

-Jenelle isn’t the only Teen Mom face to have branched into business.
+Jenelle isn’t the only Teen Mom face to have branched into the world of business.
 Teen Mom 2 star Kailyn Lowry is CEO of CBD Pothead haircare brand.
 The show’s much-loved couple Chelsea Houska and husband Cole DeBoer have a collaboration with clothing retailer Itzy Ritzy.
-Over on Teen Mom OG, Maci Bookout and her husband Taylor McKinney have a popular lifestyle brand called Things That Matter.
+Over on Teen Mom OG, Maci Bookout and her husband, Taylor McKinney, have a popular lifestyle brand called Things That Matter.

 How popular Jenelle’s cosmetics line will prove has yet to be seen, but it looks like viewers to the star’s tweet today might not be filling up their online carts.